Nashville Housing Market: Trends & Prices (2025)

 Nashville Real Estate Market Overview

-While some know of Nashville as the Country Music Capital of the World, others know it as a great place to live.
-In fact, U.S. News has named Nashville the 30th best place to live in America.
+Nashville is known as the Country Music Capital of the World.
+It’s also a great place to live.
+In fact, U.S. News has named Nashville the 3rd best place to live in Tennessee.

 The access to amazing music is part of the Nashville appeal, but so are the unique museums and architecture.
-Foodies have as many vegan options as they do barbecue.
+Foodies have as many vegan options as they do choices of barbecue joints.

-Not to mention, it’s considered to be an affordable city compared with other major U.S. metro areas.
-As a bonus, Tennessee is one of the few states that don’t tax wages, which may contribute to Nashville’s homeownership rate of 70%.
+Not to mention, it’s considered to be an affordable city compared with other major U.S. metro areas, with an overall cost of living that is 4.4 points below the U.S. average.
+As a bonus, Tennessee is one of the few states that don’t tax wages.

 If you’re starting to see the appeal and thinking about buying in Music City, keep reading for details about the Nashville real estate market.